prospar/false-sharing-scripts-micro24/micro24-artifact-README.md

 # Build the necessary directories and protocols in Gem5, extract the tar image
 bash setup-script.sh

-# The setup might take up to 5-6 hours to complete.
+# The setup script will take up to 6 hours to complete.
 Building each protocol for the first time might take an hour, and extracting images might take up to 2 hours.
 ```

 The container will consume around 80GB of space after building the source: 10 GB for each protocol, 30 GB for 3 protocols, and 50GB for the extracted images.